Jo-graves/TCEQ_TAMIS_reader/README.md

 ### GeoTAM Viewer
-The [geoTAM viewer](https://tceq.maps.arcgis.com/apps/webappviewer/index.html?id=ab6f85198bda483a997a6956a8486539) is a useful resource to see how TAMIS sites are spatially related
+The [geoTAM viewer](https://tceq.maps.arcgis.com/apps/webappviewer/index.html?id=ab6f85198bda483a997a6956a8486539) is a useful resource to see how air quality monitors operated by the TCEQ are spatially distributed and to identify which species are measured at individual stations

 <img width="1369" height="876" alt="image" src="https://github.com/user-attachments/assets/d8ec705d-0104-41dc-a22b-bab645fe5aa3" />